-(a) The allowance for credit losses at December 31, 2021 and December 31, 2020 reflects our estimate of expected credit losses for the life of the loan receivables on our Consolidated Statements of Financial Position at December 31, 2021 and December 31, 2020, which include the consideration of current and expected macroeconomic conditions that existed at those dates
+(a) The allowance for credit losses at December 31, 2022, 2021 and 2020 reflects our estimate of expected credit losses for the life of the loan receivables on our Consolidated Statements of Financial Position at December 31, 2022, 2021 and 2020, which include the consideration of current and expected macroeconomic conditions that existed at those dates.

-The reasonable and supportable forecast period used in our estimate of credit losses at December 31, 2021 was 12 months, consistent with the forecast period utilized since the adoption of CECL.
+The reasonable and supportable forecast period used in our estimate of credit losses at December 31, 2022 was 12 months, consistent with the forecast period utilized since the adoption of CECL.
 Beyond the reasonable and supportable forecast period, we revert to historical loss information at the loan receivables segment level over a 6-month period, gradually increasing the weight of historical losses by an equal amount each month during the reversion period, and utilize historical loss information thereafter for the remaining life of the portfolio.
 The reversion period and methodology remain unchanged since the adoption of CECL.

-Losses on loan receivables are estimated and recognized upon origination of the loan, based on expected credit losses for the life of the loan balance at December 31, 2021.
+Losses on loan receivables are estimated and recognized upon origination of the loan, based on expected credit losses for the life of the loan balance at December 31, 2022.
 Expected credit loss estimates are developed using both quantitative models and qualitative adjustments, and incorporates a macroeconomic forecast.
-The current and forecasted economic conditions at the balance sheet date including the impact of the COVID-19 pandemic influenced our current estimate of expected credit losses.
-These conditions have improved as compared to December 31, 2020.
-We also continue to experience improvements in customer payment behavior, which include the effects of governmental stimulus actions, that has contributed to a reduction in loan receivables balances and delinquent accounts.
-Our allowance for credit losses decreased by \$1.6 billion to \$8.7 billion during the year ended December 31, 2021 primarily due to these conditions.
+The current and forecasted economic conditions at the balance sheet date influenced our current estimate of expected credit losses, and reflect an uncertain macroeconomic environment.
+While customer payment behavior remains elevated compared to historical averages, we have experienced a decrease in payment rates and increases in both delinquencies and net charge-offs in late 2022 that are expected to continue as these credit metric trend towards our historical averages.
+These conditions are reflected in our current estimate of expected credit losses.
+Our allowance for credit losses increased by \$839 million to \$9.5 billion during the year ended December 31, 2022 primarily due to growth in loan receivables.
 See Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies for additional information on our significant accounting policies related to our allowance for credit losses.